Introducing FireMon Policy Analyzer Learn More

 One of the key advantages of cloud is segregation…

-isolating out environments with just the resources they need so that those developers can move quickly without stepping on anyone else.
+Isolating out environments with just the resources they need so that those developers can move quickly without stepping on anyone else.
 But quickly this leads to needing repeatable processes and management, and with the APIs just sitting there it’s only natural to automate.

 A child will crawl, then walk, then run even if they grow up in an isolation chamber without external stimuli (we promise we haven’t tried this… really).
 It’s a natural progression.
 It’s the same for cloud automation… it is simply the inherent requirement to operate anything in the cloud at scale, and everyone gets there eventually.
 The trick is to get there effectively.